iGeeky/wolf/docs/deploy.md

 use wolf;
 ```

-* Creation tables
+* Creating Tables

-Creating database tables using scripts
+Create the database tables using the following script:

 ```sql
 source path/to/wolf/server/script/db-mysql.sql;
 ```

-View the created table:
+Run the following command to view the created tables:

 ```
 show tables;
 ```

-Output a result similar to the one below, indicating that the database table was created successfully:
+The output should be similar to the following, indicating that the database tables have been successfully created:

 ```